yuchdev/WindowsMassUninstall/README.md

 Selecting only C++ compiler for installation, you will definitely receive Microsoft SQL Server Compact (Developer) Edition.
 This applicable to any software distributions, consist of multiple packages.

-This script releases you of this monotonous work.
+This script releases you from this monotonous work.
 For your convenience, you can read a list of all installed application, to know their actual names:

 `win_mass_uninstall.py --installed-apps > applications.txt`